New York Strip Steak

 • Steaks.
 I used New York strip for this recipe, but you can also use a T-bone steak or a Porterhouse.

 • When cooking steak, it is important that each piece has plenty of room in the pan.
 If the pieces are too close together, they will not sear properly and will begin to steam.
-Also, the meat will not brown properly if the pan is not hot enough when you add the steak.
-If the steak does not sizzle just as it hits the pan, remove it and wait until it is hot.
+Also, for a good sear, if the steak does not sizzle just as it hits the pan, remove it and wait until the skillet is hot.

 • Remember to baste.
-The process of basting will help achieve a golden brown crust on the meat, and it will also help distribute the garlicky butter flavors all over the steak.
+The process of basting will help achieve a golden brown crust on the meat and it will also help distribute the garlicky butter flavors.

 • Always use a Meat Thermometer to check for doneness.